richard-medina/richard-medina.github.io/_pages/about.md

   - /about.html
 ---

-Hi there, I'm Richard MEDINA RODRIGUEZ, a mathematician interested in the analysis of Partial Differential Equations (PDEs) and their applications in physical and biological systems.
+Hi there, I'm Richard, a mathematician interested in the analysis of Partial Differential Equations (PDEs) and their applications in physical and biological systems.
 My main research interests are :

 -Kinetic theory of rarefied gases,